-- Our innovative approaches are aimed at ensuring that all children, regardless of background or circumstance, are inspired and enthused about Music, building their confidence to pose questions, experiment, perform in front of others, have their own opinions and therefore further extend their musical knowledge to achieve excellent standards in Music across all year groups from Nursery, through to Year Six.
+- We aim to ensure that all children, regardless of background or circumstance are inspired and enthused about Music, building their confidence to pose questions, experiment, perform in front of others, form their own musical opinions and therefore further extend their musical knowledge to achieve excellent standards in Music across all year groups from Nursery, through to Year Six.

-- To develop children’s awareness and appreciation of different genres of music and how this has evolved over time.
+- To develop children’s awareness and encourage children to listen and appreciate different genres of music and recognise how this has evolved over time.

 - For pupils to be equipped with knowledge about a range of diverse composers and how music reflects some key events in history.